matthiasn/talk-transcripts/Halloway_Stuart/RunningWithScissors.md

 I am going to focus on a few aspects of spec that are particularly helpful when you are working in an existing code base.
-And this is based off a sample project that I did last year exploring a Clojure library that wraps a Java library called clj-xchart.
+And this is based off of a sample project that I did last year exploring a Clojure library that wraps a Java library called clj-xchart.